Limited time offer:

 Summer Sale, Pre-Order; Now, for 50% of the price, pay only 14 USD, and be among the first lucky ones to get the book.

 Can you learn about Spring testing AND keep social distancing?
 Can you Learn about “Spring testing” from the convenience of your AC?
 YES!
 And now with 50% OFF.

 - Everyday Spring Testing is a book for the modern Java programmer.
-Spring is the go-to framework for current Java, and has been for many years.
+Spring is the go-to framework for current Java and has been for many years.

-As a testing trainer and consultant, I see many Java people not writing tests, and those that do, don’t know Spring enough to understand how it works, and more importantly, how to test Spring apps.
+As a testing trainer and consultant, I see many Java people not writing tests, and those that do, don’t know Spring enough to understand how it works and, more importantly, how to test Spring apps.

 Everyday Spring Testing is intended, obviously, for Spring developers.
-Today that means every Java application developers.
-For me, developers include every programmers and testers who code.
-Testers who want to both explore the application, and automate tests around it need to understand what they can do, and how it works under the hood.
+Today that means every Java application developer.
+For me, developers include every programmers and tester who code.
+Testers who want to explore the application and automate tests around it need to understand what they can do and how it works under the hood.